 How to use Multi Modal Therapy

 You listen to the client and as you interact, you note any words or behavior that indicates they are using one or more modalities.
-Each person will has a different mix of modalities.
+Each person will have a mix of modalities.
 Some people will be mostly cognitive.
-They may be hypervigilant, or plagued by negative thinking.
+But they may be hypervigilant, or have negative thinking as well.
 Some people will be mostly visualizers, daydreaming or catastrophizing future outcomes, but also feel things strongly in their body.

 When you establish what their dominant modality is, then you can discuss how to make the changes the client wants.
 A visualizer could be introduced to NLP therapies, or EMDR.
 A cognitive person might be offered CBT.
 A person whose problems are really lifestyle problems might be offered mainly counselling.
 Each modality suggests its own response.